Markov Chain Decomposition Based On Total Expectation Theorem: Performance Indicators of Subchains in CBS Model

 and

-Also, using the expression for $\beta_{i,k}$ in Section \ref{sec: EC-mm1r} with the capacity $k=N-n-1$ and the rate $\eta$, we obtain the following expression.
-(Note that the order of subscript in $\beta$ is reversed because we reverse the numbering of states in the MC in Section \ref{sec: EC-mm1r}.)
+Also, using the expression for $\beta_{i,k}$ in Appendix \ref{sec: EC-mm1r} with the capacity $k=N-n-1$ and the rate $\eta$, we obtain the following expression.
+(Note that the order of subscript in $\beta$ is reversed because we reverse the numbering of states in the MC in Appendix \ref{sec: EC-mm1r}.)

 (5) subchain $A_5$: Since this subchain is connected to the rest at a single state, truncation is sufficient to conserve its steady-state distribution.
 A truncated subchain $A_5$ is a regular M/M/1 queue with the utilization rate $\eta=\lambda/(c\mu)$, where the solution is well-known.
 The average waiting people is obtained by shifting the average number by $(N+1)-c$, which is the number of waiting people at the left-most state $N+1_B$ in subchain $A_5$.
 We obtain: